DuPage County Is Making Better Progress Than Neighboring Counties In Getting People Vaccinated For COVID-19 -- What's Going On?

-CHICAGO (CBS) — As the State of Illinois scrambles to keep up with demand for the COVID-19 vaccine, we’re looking at how efficiently the counties are putting shots in arms.
+CHICAGO (CBS) — As Illinois scrambles to keep up with demand for the COVID-19 vaccine, CBS 2 is looking at how efficiently the counties are putting shots in arms.

 Why is that?